-"They have, more than one of them," replied Archie.
+'They have-more than one of them,' replied Archie.

-"And what kind o' love do ye ca' that, that's ready to gang round like a whirligig at folk talking?
-Do ye think they havena talked to me?"

-"Have they indeed?" said Archie, with a quick breath.
-"That is what I feared.
+'And whae were they?' she cried.
+'And what 285 kind o' love do ye ca' that, that's ready to gang round like a whirligig at folk talking?
+Do ye think they havena talked to me?'
+'Have they indeed?' said Archie, with a quick breath.
+'That is what I feared.
 Who were they?
-Who has dared--"
+Who has dared--?'
 Archie was on the point of losing his temper.